 Chartered Organizations Funding

-These funding policies will help you and your oganization better manage the event planning process
+These funding policies will help you and your organization better manage the event planning process

 Available to any SGA funded chartered organization.
-Its purpose is to cover qualified expenses throughout the year on a continual basis, at the ORC's discretion.
+Its purpose is to cover qualified expenses throughout the year on a continual basis, at the Finance Committee's discretion.
 Questions should be directed to the SGA VP of Finance.

 Available to any SGA chartered organization.
-Its purpose is to cover any one-time expenses for equipment associated with the functioning of that organization, as the ORC determines appropriate.
-"One-time" expenses can include those that are necessary every five years or more.
+Its purpose is to cover any one-time expenses for equipment associated with the functioning of that organization, as the Finance Committee determines appropriate. "one-time" expenses can include those that are necessary every five years or more.